ucsb-cs8-m18/ucsb-cs8-m18.github.io/_lab/lab03.md

 * Please do this BEFORE submitting to Gradescope
 * Please DO NOT submit to Gradescope without testing locally first

-Once you see that they are passing, THEN submit a version to Gradescope to see if you also pass the instructor test cases for that step.
+* You can submit to Gradescope to see partial progress, but only if you have function definitions for `perimRect`, `areaRect`, `isString`, and `isNumber`.
+If you want to submit your work to Gradescope to see partial points, please make functions with those names (they can return silly things, like 42 or something, if you haven't started them yet.
+Just as long as they're there the autograder won't complain.)

 If you do, proceed to the next function definition and set of test cases.